pre-1900 : 1900 and later

 (The boer settlers in the eastern Cape) long subjected to the pilferings of a host of Hottentot vagabonds, whose lives are passed in one perpetual round of idleness, delinquency, and brutish intoxication on the threshold of the gin-shop....

-This 359 page book has been skillfully and unobtrusively recased preserving the original cloth on the spine.
+The red bound book above has been skillfully and unobtrusively recased preserving the original cloth on the spine.
 An uncommonly well preserved copy with none of the expected foxing and only very minor age mellowing or wear to the scarce original cloth, particularly to the bottom corners.

-The Balson Holdings Family Trust holds a copy of this book in the excellent condition described above
+The Balson Holdings Family Trust holds two copies of this book in the excellent condition described above

 Critical comment on this work: